Frank Vocca, Senior Code Enforcement Officer,

 - Improper use of signs, see Land Development Code § 6

-- Vacation rentals - view the amended Short-term Rentals Ordinance
+- Vacation rentals - Go to the Vacation Rentals webpage

 - Off-premise canvassing (timeshare soliciting concerns)

 - Blighted properties